jodeConstant/InputSettingsMenuTemplate/README.md

-# Input Settings Menu template
+# Input Settings Menu and configuration template, WIP

 This project contains a simple input cistomization interface that can be used for various games made in Godot.
-UI components purposefully do not require creation of new themes and should be fairly easy to add to a game project by copying the InputSettingsMenu folder to another project
+UI components purposefully do not require creation of new themes and should be fairly easy to add to a game project by copying the InputSettingsMenu folder to another project.

+The menu is primarily intended to be used with a mouse.
+At the moment I don't have a controller to test it with, but that is something I would like to refine and test at some point.

+TODO:

+- Implement and / or test keyboard only and controller only usage

 ## Basic structure and key classes and scripts

 Menu script contains an array of ActionBindingRef instances, each of which should correspond to a configurable action.
 Each ActionBindingRef instance in turn contains an array for each type of input configuration buttons.
 These references need to be set for the menu to function correctly

+In the current implementation, input customization buttons are selected / activated to read an input with left mouse button and bindings are reset by clicking the customization button with the right mouse button.

 ### InputMapConfig class